 Apple's Messages is a great app for communicating with pretty much everyone, since it handles both iMessages between Apple devices and even SMS text messages for non-iPhone users.
 However, since its inception, there have been many syncing issues that marred the reputation of Messages, such as erased threads only disappearing from one device, conversations showing up out-of-order, and more.

-Apple added Messages in iCloud in iOS 11.4 and macOS 10.13.4 last year, and it is a big improvement on keeping all of your Messages activity (yes, including text messages) in sync across multiple devices.
-Here's how to set it up!
+Apple added Messages to iCloud a few years ago, and it is a big improvement on keeping all of your Messages activity (yes, including text messages) in sync across multiple devices.
+Here's how to set it up on your best Mac or mobile device!

 How to turn on Messages in iCloud